Medical Marijuana in Minnesota

 Many sick people using medical cannabis either are not qualified to participate in Minnesota’s limited medical marijuana statutory program, or are unable to afford its uninsured high cost.
 These sick and parents of the sick are left to get it on the street, as Governor Dayton has remarked.

-For those people, probably the only legal defense available is the “necessity defense” or the “medical necessity defense.”
+For those people, probably the only legal defense available is the “necessity defense“ or the “medical necessity defense.”
 This defense is based upon the idea that a person should not be held criminally liable for their conduct because it was necessary to prevent a greater harm.
 Sometimes it is referred to as the Lesser of evils defense (like the crime of lying and hiding Anne Frank & family from the Nazi Occupation police in Holland during World War II.)
-It is an essential cornerstone of the “right to a jury trial” as well as the jury’s right to govern as “the conscience of the community.”
+It is a cornerstone of the “right to a jury trial” as well as the jury’s right to govern as “the conscience of the community.”

 Some courts in Minnesota, however, have been hostile to the medical necessity defense in medical marijuana cases so far.
 See a brief discussion of this at http://www.norml.org/index.cfm?Group_ID=5815 .